chrisbautista/chrisbautista.github.io/README.md

 ## Projects

-Khrunus: pure html5 for timekeeping
+* Khrunus: pure html5 for timekeeping

 ## Experiments

-AngularJS: Timer using $timeout service
+* AngularJS: Timer using $timeout service
-AngularJS: Making timer into a directive
+* AngularJS: Making timer into a directive
-AngularJS: Append to Table
+* AngularJS: Append to Table
-AngularJS: Catch Keypress
+* AngularJS: Catch Keypress

 ## Lessons

-Javascript Shorthand Constructs
+* Javascript Shorthand Constructs
-Problem: Provided a string build a function to check for balanced parens
+* Problem: Provided a string build a function to check for balanced parens
-Javascript: Closures
+* Javascript: Closures
-Javascript: Shorthand for Common Patterns
+* Javascript: Shorthand for Common Patterns
-Javascript Best Practices
-Javascript Design Patterns: Singleton
-Javascript Design Patterns: Factory
-Javascript Design Patterns: Decorator
-JSLint: Unnecessary `else` after disruption

 # Workflow